 The second option provides an immediate quick fix on the user side, changing the user experience and bringing the site into compliance.
 The source code doesn’t get updated at all, however, so noncompliance is still a risk moving forward.

 Each path has a pretty significant downside.
 But a new hybrid approach means that website owners no longer have to sacrifice either timely fixes or the peace of mind that comes with long-term compliance.

 What Are the Benefits of a Hybrid Approach?

 Using a digital accessibility tool that operates as a hybrid solution gives organizations the flexibility to make changes fast, removing the pressure of “compliance ASAP”, but also allows permanent changes to the source code.
 Here’s how:

 - Fix issues immediately.
 With this method, you can automate immediate fixes on a virtual layer that sits “on top” of your website’s HTML.
 This allows for automated fixes to the site’s user experience without the need to change the source code.

 - Educate your IT staff.
-The hybrid approach offers a way for developers to incrementally grow their own knowledge of digital accessibility standards, coding and technical requirements.
+The hybrid approach offers a way for developers to incrementA11y grow their own knowledge of digital accessibility standards, coding and technical requirements.